MeghanPund/JazzBoot/README.md

 ```
 and replace `secure_info.username` with your own username, as well as `secure_info.password` with your own password, as 'string'.
 2) You will also need to install Google Chrome's chromedriver, or the webdriver for your browser of choice.
 After doing that, you'll need to reconfigure the PATH variable to the correct filepath.
-3) Finally, pip install selenium.
+3) Finally, `pip install selenium`.

 ## Functionality
-As of 21 November 2021, this bot logs in, searches for a hashtag (randomly chosen from a list), and comments, likes, & subscribes to a set number of posts/accounts (the parameter passed to the runbot() function) with that hashtag.
+As of December 2021, this bot logs in, searches for a hashtag (randomly chosen from a list), and comments, likes, & subscribes to a set number of posts/accounts (the parameter passed to the runbot() function) with that hashtag.
 After this, the bot writes a log in a text file that shows the date/timestamps and the comments posted (and to which accounts).

 ## Future Functionality
 1. Refine criteria for interaction with accounts